chris-wjn/Assignment-2.5/README.md

 verse("duck", "quack");

 Question 3:
-No, I
+No, I wug.
-wug
-.
-You wugga
+You wugga wug.
-wug
-.
-I
+I wug.
-wug
-.

 Question 5:
 It would become an infinite loop of printing